-We are taking a number of steps and working with servicers to expand nationwide capacity to accommodate the number of eligible borrowers who can receive assistance through MHA.
+We are taking a number of steps and working with servicers to expand nationwide capacity to accommodate the number of eligible borrowers who can receive assistance through HAMP.
 I highlight some key measures below:

-One, we are also asking that all servicers move rapidly to expand servicing capacity and improve the execution quality of loan modifications.
+One, we are asking that all servicers move rapidly to expand servicing capacity and improve the execution quality of loan modifications.
 This will require that servicers add more staff than previously planned, expand call center capacities, provide a process for borrowers to escalate servicer performance and decisions, bolster training of representatives, enhance on-line offerings, and send additional mailings to potentially eligible borrowers

-Two, just last week, as a part of the Administration's efforts to expedite implementation of HAMP, Secretaries Geithner and Donovan wrote to the CEOs of all of the servicers currently participating in the program.
+On July 9, as a part of the Administration's efforts to expedite implementation of HAMP, Secretaries Geithner and Donovan wrote to the CEOs of all of the servicers currently participating in the program.
 In this joint letter, they noted that "there appears to be substantial variation among servicers in performance and borrower experience, as well as inconsistent results in converting trial modification offers into actual trial modifications."
 They called on the servicers "to devote substantially more resources" to the program in order for it to fully succeed.

-The joint letter to participating servicers also requests that the CEOs designate a senior liaison, authorized to make decisions on behalf of the CEO, to work directly with us on all aspects of MHA and attend a program implementation meeting with senior HUD and Treasury officials on July 28, 2009.
-Treasury also requested that each servicer detail the specific steps that the servicer will take towards effective implementation and compliance.
+The joint letter to participating servicers also requested that the CEOs designate a senior liaison, authorized to make decisions on behalf of the CEO, to work directly with us on all aspects of MHA and attend a program implementation meeting with senior HUD and Treasury officials on July 28, 2009.